gabrielbull/react-router-server/README.md

 for the client app, you will need the Webpack stats on both of them to cross reference the modules, as they won't be the same for the server and the client.

-React Router Server will provide a `importWebpackBundle` method to import the bundle in your server.
+React Router Server provides a `importWebpackBundle` method to import the bundle in your server.

 Here's a simple example of how this works: